Gavin Newsom: COVID-19 pandemic

-On April 28, Newsom, along with the governors of Oregon and Washington, announced a "shared approach" for reopening their economies.
+On April 28, Newsom and the governors of Oregon and Washington announced a "shared approach" for reopening their economies.
 His administration outlined key indicators for altering his stay-at-home mandate, including the ability to closely monitor and track potential cases, prevent infection of high-risk people, increase surge capacity at hospitals, develop therapeutics, ensure physical distancing at schools, businesses, and child-care facilities, and develop guidelines for restoring isolation orders if the virus surges.
 The plan to end the shutdown had four phases.
 Newsom emphasized that easing restrictions would be based on data, not dates, saying, "We will base reopening plans on facts and data, not on ideology.
 Not what we want.
 Not what we hope."
 Of a return of Major League Baseball and the NFL, he said, "I would move very cautiously in that expectation."

 In early May, Newsom announced that certain retailers could reopen for pickup.
 Most Californians approved of Newsom's handling of the crisis and were more concerned about reopening too early than too late, but there were demonstrations and protests against these policies.
 Under pressure, Newsom delegated more decision-making on reopening to the local level.
 That same month, he announced a plan for registered voters to have the option to vote by mail in the November election.
 California was the first state in the country to commit to sending mail-in ballots to all registered voters for the November general election.

+On May 25, 2020, Newsom announced the state had approved 43 counties' applications to accelerate their reopening plans.
+After pressure from the Department of Justice and after more than 1,000 churches said they would reopen, Newsom announced that churches would be allowed to open at 25% capacity.
+On April 9, 2021, the Supreme Court ruled against Newsom for a fifth and final time regarding his prohibitions and limits on religious gatherings.
+In a 5-4 decision, the court ruled that California unfairly singled out religious gatherings for restrictions and struck down the remaining restrictions on at-home religious gatherings.